DETAILED ACTION

 wherein the non-transitory memory device includes instructions that when executed by the processor, cause the processor to:

-acquire, via the retinal image acquisition system, one or more retinal images of the retina of the patient;
+acquire, via the retinal image acquisition system, one or more retinal images of the retina of the patient, the one or more retinal images including detecting an administered contrast agent;

-evaluate a neurological and/or ocular health condition based on (i) the venular-adjacent amyloid-beta plaques, (ii) the arterial-adjacent amyloid-beta plaques, or (iii) both (i) and (ii).
+evaluate a neurological and/or ocular health condition based on the venular-adjacent amyloid-beta plaques adjacent to the distal vein vessels.

-The Examiner submits that the foregoing underlined limitations constitute “a mental process” because acquiring retinal image data, analyzing the image data to differentiate between vein and artery vessels, identify amyloid plaques in the vessels, and detecting a medical condition are observations/evaluations/judgments/analyses that can, at the currently claimed high level of generality, be practically performed in the human mind.
+The Examiner submits that the foregoing underlined limitations constitute “a mental process” because identifying and analyzing the image data to differentiate between vein and artery vessel architecture, identify and calculating amyloid plaques in the vessels, and detecting a medical condition are observations/evaluations/judgments/analyses that can, at the currently claimed high level of generality, be practically performed in the human mind.

 Accordingly, independent claim 23 and analogous independent claims 1 & 22 recite at least one abstract idea.